codepo8/presenter-terms/README.md

 * :x: I don't deal with sponsorships of the event and I am not interested in sponsored speaking slots.
 * :x: I have a list of people I will not present alongside and I refuse to present at events that have certain sponsors.
 I will flag that up to you when that is the case.
 I am sorry, that this is the case, but it helps.

-## :dance: My deliveries at your event
+## :dancer: My deliveries at your event

 Here's what I will do when invited as a presenter at your event.